OpenDSA/OpenDSA/RST/en/IntroToSoftwareDesign/CoursePolicies.rst

 Students may use university-approved generative AI tools solely as a **conceptual learning aid**.
+For the purposes of this course, you should consider **generative AI tools** just as if they were "other people" outside the classroom, or even "fellow students".
+As stated in the syllabus, you may freely offer and receive verbal assistance with your classmates on many topics, including: how to use the programming language, what library classes or methods do, what errors mean, or how to interpret assignment instructions.
+These same rules apply to generative AI tools--you can ask questions or consult generative AI resources for any of these purposes, just like you can your peers.

+However, treating generative AI tools is the same way as other people with respect to the Honor Code means that, as with fellow students, you may not **use them to receive help** while working on your program code or any graded assignments.
+You may not **show your code to others** or **view code written by others**, including generative AI tools, when working on assignments to turn in for this course.
+In the same way, you cannot **copy code** from them (or another person) for any graded work.

 .. list-table:: Acceptable vs. Prohibited AI Uses in CS 1114
    :widths: 50 50